Testing for >1000 conditions using your DNA

 Should I Consider Genetic Breast Cancer Testing?

-If you have a personal or family history of breast cancer, you may want to consider genetic testing.
+If you have a personal or family history of breast cancer, you may want to consider breast cancer genetic testing.
 Inherited changes (mutations) in genes such as BRCA1, BRCA2, PALB2, and others can increase your risk of developing breast cancer.
 Genetic testing can identify whether you carry one of these mutations, providing valuable information for your health and helping you make proactive choices for early detection, prevention, or treatment.

 What are the Symptoms?